• Home

 Our crew consisted of eleven porters: Francis, Yusuph, Abdala, Haruna, Habibu, John, Ramadhani, Dastan, Zephania, Huseini, and Yunusi.
 The porters were like soldiers as they quickly broke down our camp each day, carried everything along the trail (arriving hours before us), and then set up our little camp village each day.
 After we arrived at camp most afternoons, our crew would greet us and sing a few songs to celebrate the completion of the day’s hike and getting one day closer to the summit.
 These included the very popular “Jambo Bwana” and a few other songs that are popular on the mountain.

 While it was impossible to really get to know all the porters and some spoke limited English, we got to know some of them.
-A few of the porters we also found out were volunteering to do extra duties as they wanted to become guides in the future and we certainly hope that they do!
+A few of the porters we also found out were volunteering to do extra duties as they wanted to become guides in the future and we very much hope that they do!
 For instance, Zephania volunteered to carry the oxygen tank for us on Summit Day, Yusuph assisted Jamal in bringing us our food and hot water each day, and other porters allowed us to borrow some items we needed throughout the hike.
 The work of a porter is very hard but we never heard anyone complain, and we very much appreciated the wonderful teamwork.

 As noted earlier, we were surprised at the actual number of porters but the number was deemed necessary by Godwin to ensure that the porters did not have to carry too much weight as in addition to all the normal camping and food items, we also had the oxygen tank and portable toilet, and water had to be transported to School Hut later in the route.